awesto/django-shop/docs/reference/cart-checkout.rst

 Multiple templates
 ..................

-If for some special reasons you need different cart templates, then add this line to the projects ``settings.py``:
+If for some special reasons we need different cart templates, then we must add this line to the projects ``settings.py``:

 .. code-block:: python